Statement on Digital Data Management

-- I am submitting a proposal in response to the Office of Science "Annual Funding Opportunity Announcement", do I need to include a data management plan with my proposal?
+- I am submitting a research proposal in response to the Office of Science "Annual Funding Opportunity Announcement", do I need to include a data management plan with my proposal?

 - I am a DOE laboratory employee requesting research funding from the Office of Science that is not connected to any Funding Opportunity Announcement.
 Do I need to submit a DMP?

 - I am applying for time at one of the Office of Science facilities.
 Do I need to submit a DMP with my proposal to the facility?

 No. The DMP requirement only applies to proposals for research funding submitted directly to the Office of Science and does not apply to proposals to use Office of Science Scientific User Facilities or other DOE laboratory infrastructure or services.
 Any requirements or guidance related to your proposal will be issued by that facility.